Vibhor-choudhary/Vibhor-choudhary/README.md

 <br/>
 ![](https://github-readme-stats.vercel.app/api/top-langs/?username=Vibhor-Choudhary&theme=catppuccin_latte&hide_border=false&include_all_commits=true&count_private=true&layout=compact)

+## 🏆 My Digital Credentials & Achievements (Holopin)

+I proudly showcase my verified digital credentials and achievements earned through community engagement, open-source contributions, and platform participation.
+This dynamic board highlights my involvement in major events like **Hacktoberfest** (for multiple years), my affiliation with organizations like **DigitalOcean** and **Appwrite**, and my status as an **early community member** of the Holopin platform.

 [![An image of @vibhorchoudhary's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/vibhorchoudhary)](https://holopin.io/@vibhorchoudhary)

 ## 🏆 GitHub Trophies